pariosa/tarot/Readme.md

 # Tarot

-# Tarot API - Professional Documentation
+A modern Java tarot reading service api.

 ## Introduction

-Welcome to the **Tarot API**, a high-performance, full-stack application designed for authentic tarot readings with modern scalability.
+A high-performance, full-stack application designed for authentic tarot readings with modern scalability.
 Built on **Java Spring Boot** with a **React TypeScript (Vite)** frontend, this API delivers **secure, multi-threaded card shuffling algorithms** and **weighted probability reversals** for personalized readings.

 ### Key Features